Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

     > [Info] You can edit the formula in the *Formula for SKU* field and include the defining attribute placeholder.

 4. If desired, add changeable attributes to the variant set, see [Add changeable attributes](#add-changeable-attributes).
 Otherwise, click the [SAVE] button in the upper right corner.
   The *Create variant set* view is closed.
-The new variant set is saved and displayed in the list of variant sets.
+The new variant set has been saved and is displayed in the list of variant sets.